- Special K

 Clinically, ketamine is administered intravenously, by intramuscular injection, or as a lozenge placed under the tongue.
 Outside of medical settings, powdered ketamine is also snorted.

-The leading theory about how ketamine works is that it acts on receptors for the neurotransmitter glutamate, which may play a role in regulating mood.
-Over the last twenty years, numerous studies have suggested that ketamine can be used to treat chronic depression, bipolar depression, obsessive compulsive disorder, anxiety, and post-traumatic stress disorder.
-Some participants in clinical trials reported side effects including headache, dizziness, nausea, blurred vision, drowsiness, and poor memory, but these resolved quickly after treatment sessions.
+Potential Risks and Side Effects: Some participants in clinical trials reported side effects including headache, dizziness, nausea, blurred vision, drowsiness, and poor memory, but these resolved quickly after treatment sessions.
 Prolonged ketamine exposure has been associated with neurodegeneration in newborn rhesus monkeys.
 Some people become addicted to ketamine, which can be very difficult to overcome.